RussellSenior/ww5teletype/README.md

 This is a project motivated by a desire to create a daisywheel teletype, to give a similar experience to that of a Model 33ASR teletype, but with upper and lowercase characters.
-Thanks to Hugh Pyle and his fantastic twitch.tv/33asr channel for the inspiration.
+Thanks to Hugh Pyle and his fantastic [Twitch channel](https://www.twitch.tv/33asr) for the inspiration.
 Thanks also to Chris Gregg and his project: https://github.com/tofergregg/IBM-Wheelwriter-Hack and to this very similar project by Stephen Casner: https://github.com/IBM-1620/Junior.